petrjahoda/zapsi_demodata_service/README.md

 # Zapsi Demodata Service

-## Installation
-* use docker image from
-* use linux, mac or windows version and make it run like a service

 ## Description
 Go service that generates pseudorandom data like "from Zapsi" devices and insert them to database.